rishabhgl/edge-ai-acc-ds/README.md

 # edge-ai-acc-ds about
-Contains programs for reference during the first course 'Accelerated Data Science' of the Edge Ai and Robotics Specialization at TIET.
+Contains programs for reference written during the first course 'Accelerated Data Science' of the Edge AI and Robotics Specialization at TIET.